 we want to share Sabbath house

 Click here to see latest pictures inside Sabbath House.
-If you are looking for a place to hold a meeting, church officer training, small group retreat, or other event - or if you would just like to get away to a beautiful, peaceful place - Sabbath House is available (with requested donation and scholarship support).
+If you are looking for a place to hold a meeting, church officer training, small group retreat, or other event - or if you would just like to get away to a beautiful, peaceful place - Sabbath House is available (with requested donation).
 Call or EmailRev.
 Phyllis Zoon for more info.

 Scenes from Sabbath House